dnsimple/dnsimple-go/README.md

 ## License

-Copyright (c) 2014-2018 Aetrion LLC.
+Copyright (c) 2014-2020 DNSimple Corporation.
 This is Free Software distributed under the MIT license.